 Edie teaches online at Craftsy.com and Creativebug.com and she serves as a Master Teacher for the Craft Yarn Council's Certified Instructors Program, helping train others to become knitting and crochet teachers.
 She has written a number of best-selling crochet books including The Crochet Answer Book, Around the Corner Crochet Borders, and Every Which Way Crochet Borders.
 For more about Edie, go to www.edieeckman.com

-During the last several years, Deborah has focused her teaching mainly on rigid heddle looms, making weaving accessible to as many people as possible.
+During the last several years, Deborah has focused her teaching mainly on rigid-heddle looms, which makes weaving accessible to as many people as possible.
 She travels extensively to share her weaving enthusiasm and expertise.

-Deborah loves helping knitters discover the joy of weaving.
+Deborah loves helping Makers discover the joy of weaving.

 For more about Deborah, go to deborahjarchow.com

 Trendsetter Group owner/designer Barry Klein has been knitting for 40 years.
 He started by working in his family's knitting store, where all patterns were customized for the knitter's body.
-He loves to share his passion for yarn and everything that can be done with it.
+His passion for yarn and everything that can be done with it is evident.
 For the past 25 years he has worked as an industry teacher, holding knitting classes all over the world.
 Learn why 'Let the yarn do the work' is Barry's favorite motto.

 Susan Lazear has taught fashion and design workshops around the world.